Curriculum: Course 3 Materials Science and Engineering

 Students must choose five subjects in the DMSE Core, totaling at least 60 units.
 These include 3.012, 3.014, 3.022, 3.024, 3.032, 3.034, 3.042, and 3.044.
 Students may choose to apply either 3.016 or 18.03 towards their required subjects, but not both.

-The Laboratory Requirement can be satisfied by 3.014 Materials Laboratory in the departmental program.
-CI-M Subjects Students must choose at least two subjects in the major that are designated as communication-intensive (CI-M) to fulfill the Communication Requirement.
+The Laboratory Requirement can be satisfied by 3.014 Materials Laboratory.
+Students must choose at least two subjects in the major that are designated as communication-intensive (CI-M) to fulfill the Communication Requirement.
 Normally, the first CI-M subject is 3.014 and it is completed in the sophomore year.
 The second CI-M subject is usually completed in the junior or senior year.
 Students should refer to the 3-A degree chart for a list of the approved 3-A CI-M subjects.

 A selection of subjects in Course 3-A have been designated by the faculty as “restricted electives”, meaning they provide depth and breadth to the study of materials science and engineering and qualify for the 36 units of restricted electives in the Course 3-A requirements.
 You can see a current list of these electives on the degree chart.
 In rare circumstances, students may request for a subject not listed on the degree chart to be counted towards the restricted elective requirements.
 In this case, the student should petition the DMSE Undergraduate Committee.